KORLA2/Kubernetes/components/Statefulset.md

 <img width="327" alt="image" src="https://github.com/KORLA2/Kubernetes/assets/96729391/67646c68-cd9f-4c32-9f2a-69df9d61e661">

 ### Headless Services

 To interact with Pod we need services which  load balances and send request to any pod , but in stateful apps we have to select only one pod and write to that pod and rest all pods copies data from it.
 So for this purpose headless services are used.
+Headless Services also does load balancing but using these we can select any specific pod.